 Please have a look at the plan documents below, and contact us at Rochester Public Transit if you have questions, concerns, or other ideas about what we are proposing in the TDP.
-We will be collecting public comments about these draft recommendations until 5:00 p.m., CDT, on Wednesday, May 10, 2017.
-And watch this space in the coming weeks for updates on plan recommendations, public hearing announcements, and other news about the TDP.
+The public will still be called on to give input about the routes as implementation goes forward.
+Watch this space for announcements about upcoming public meetings and hearings about the route restructuring.

-TDP Presentation to Committee of the Whole, April 3, 2017 -- If you were not able to attend the April 3 COW meeting, you can view the PowerPoint presentation that was delivered then.
-We will be bringing this presentation to a public meeting this spring, as well as to various civic groups.
+TDP Presentation to Committee of the Whole, April 3, 2017 -- This presentation has lots of useful information to explain the TDP in a straightforward manner.
+City staff have delivered this presentation many times during public outreach efforts, and it continues to be a very effective way to communicate the goals of the plan.
 If you are interested in scheduling a presentation with your group, please use the Contact Us link.

-TDP Year 5 Weekday Map -- All of these routes (except the park-and-ride directs) would operate between 5 am and 8 pm, at least once an hour during off-peak periods, and twice an hour during morning and afternoon peak periods.
-Routes would operate the same way in the morning as in the afternoon, and would have the same number throughout the service day.
-Route numbers would be all-numeric, rather than having a mix of numbers and letters.
+TDP Year 5 Weekday Map -- All of these routes (except the park-and-ride directs) will operate between 5 am and 8 pm, at least once an hour during off-peak periods, and twice an hour during morning and afternoon peak periods.
+Routes will operate the same way in the morning as in the afternoon, and will have the same number throughout the service day.
+Route numbers will be all-numeric, rather than having a mix of numbers and letters.

-Park-and-Ride lots would continue to be served by direct (non-stop) routes as they are today: Routes 19, 29, 37, 39, and 59.
-As is the case today, these direct routes would only operate during peak hours, and would have schedules determined by commuter demands, rather than a strict 30- or 60-minute headway.
+Park-and-Ride lots will continue to be served by direct (non-stop) routes as they are today: Routes 19, 29, 37, 39, and 59.
+As is the case today, these direct routes will only operate during peak hours, and will have schedules determined by commuter demands, rather than a strict 30- or 60-minute headway.

-Most of the routes on this map would begin operating in Year 2, with a few exceptions.
-Routes 52 and 54 would only begin operating as separate routes in Year 3 of the plan.
-They would operate as one route (as does today's Route 8) until then.
-The opening of Route 84 to the airport would be dependent on the type of vehicle RPT would operate, and on the development of a park-and-ride facility at the airport.
+Most of the routes on this map will begin operating in Year 2 (that is, in mid-2018), with a few exceptions.
+Routes 52 and 54 will only begin operating as separate routes in Year 3 of the plan.
+They will operate as one route (as does today's Route 8) until then.
+The opening of Route 84 to the airport will be dependent on the type of vehicle RPT will operate, and on the development of a park-and-ride facility at the airport.